GTK-teaching/RNA-seq/_episodes/03-Sleuth.md

 # Getting Started with Sleuth

-The files used here can be downloaded/generated as described in Setup, as well as how sleuth was set up.
+The files used here can be downloaded as described in Setup, as well as how sleuth was set up.

+If continuing with outputs from kallisto, move the output folders into `~/Desktop/RNA-seq/Sleuth_files`.

+The following commands are completed using Rstudio.
 The first step will be to load the files we need.
 To make the script easier, lets tell R where to find the files.

-Make a new folder on your Desktop, and call it `sleuth_files`.
-Move the Kallisto outputs to this file.

 Tell R where to find your files with the following command.

 ```
-work_dir <- "~/Desktop/sleuth_files"
+work_dir <- "~/Desktop/RNA-seq/sleuth_files"
 ```

 We will need to tell the computer where to find the kallisto output for each replicate.